mym2107/CSR-Conflict-Urbanism-Aleppo/Tutorials/Tutorial4/README.md

 ##### 06. WEB: Set Up 2 layer Interactive Map
 **Basic Map Layout**

 Once you have initiated a mapbox account, note down your mapbox access token.
 You can use the `Tutorial_4_1.html` file or copy/paste the below code in [sublime](http://www.sublimetext.com/) as HTML.

+!
+[Add Layer}()

 In order to make a map of Syria, you need to do the following:
-* Add your mapbox access token
+* Add your mapbox access token: Ln:35
+`C4SR: pk.eyJ1Ijoic2lkbCIsImEiOiJkOGM1ZDc0ZTc5NGY0ZGM4MmNkNWIyMmIzNDBkMmZkNiJ9.Qn36nbIqgMc4V0KEhb4iEw`
-* Note Long, Lat of Syria
+* Note Long, Lat of Syria: Ln:37
+`Lat:  36.198, Long = 37.1518;`
-* Test desired Zoom Level
+* Test desired Zoom Level: Ln:37
+`Zoom Level 13 seems to work well.
+You can adjust this as per your requirement.`

-All these are to be changed in the following section, between the script tags:
+All these are to be changed in the following section, between the `script` tags:
 ```javascript
 L.mapbox.accessToken = '<your access token here>';
 var map = L.mapbox.map('map', 'mapbox.streets')